Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRIS Design and Proof Of Concept

-This detecting circuitry, however, adds another factor to consider when designing an HRIS: while closer element spacing improves the ability to direct the reflected signal to a desired direction (with smaller sidelobes) and increases the accuracy of detecting incident phase fronts, close element spacing increases the total number of meta-atoms, and consequently, the cost and potentially power consumption.
+The sensing circuitry, however, adds another factor to consider when designing an HRIS: while closer element spacing improves the ability to direct the reflected signal to a desired direction (with smaller sidelobes) and increases the accuracy of detecting incident wave fronts, close element spacing increases the total number of meta-atoms, and consequently, the cost, and potentially, the power consumption.
 Nonetheless, this can be balanced by limiting the number of RF chains---which are connected to the waveguides and not directly to each meta-atom--- and profiting from each meta-atom's controllable analog processing nature.
-Such a configuration also reduces the cost and power consumption of the introduced sensing circuitry, which does not appear in conventional \acp{ris} that are incapable of sensing.
+The latter feature also contributes to reducing the cost and power consumption of the introduced sensing circuitry, which does not appear in conventional \acp{ris} that are incapable of sensing.

 {\bf Implementation}: Most RIS elements in available designs are resonators, which can be easily modified to couple to a waveguide.
-For example, the meta-atom in \cite{sleasman2016microwave,boyarsky2021electronically} requires a via to deliver the DC signal to each element, in order to tune the switchable component. {In the hybrid meta-atom implementation proposed in \cite{alamzadeh2021reconfigurable},} a radial stub was added to the path of this conductive trace to diminish RF coupling.
+For example, the meta-atom in~\cite{sleasman2016microwave_all} requires a via to deliver the \ac{dc} signal to this element, in order to tune the switchable component.
+To eliminate the undesired coupling from the RF signal to the DC bias line, this via is usually terminated in a radial stub.
+In the hybrid meta-atom implementation proposed in \cite{alamzadeh2021reconfigurable_all}, we utilized this coupling to implement sensing of the incident signal.
+One can envision a design where the via is attached to two copper traces, one to sample the signal and another to transfer the DC signal (which is connected to a radial stub), though confining the coupled RF signal to such a copper trace may be challenging.
 A Substrate Integrated Waveguide (SIW), which is effectively a rectangular waveguide, is used to capture the sampled wave, as shown in Fig.~ \ref{fig:HybridAtom_v01}.
-By changing the annular ring around the coupling via or the geometrical size of the SIW, the HRIS realizes different coupling strengths.
+By changing the annular ring around the coupling via or the geometrical size of the SIW, the HRIS can realize different coupling strengths.